Elena Buglova

 Elena Buglova or Yelena Buglova is a Belarusian doctor of medicine.
 She was the Head of the Incident and Emergency Centre of the International Atomic Energy Agency (IAEA).
-In 2021 she was promoted to lead the IAEA's Division of Nuclear Security.
+In 2021, she was promoted to lead the IAEA's Division of Nuclear Security.

 Life

 Buglova was born and lived as a child in Belarus.
 She went to university in Minsk at what is now called the Belarusian State Medical University.
-She became a Belarussian doctor of medicine and she also has a PhD.
+She became a Belarusian doctor of medicine, and she also has a PhD.